ExpoDisc 2.0 Professional White Balance Filter

 • User Quickstart Guide

-Use ExpoDisc to Save Time Editing White Balance in Photo and Video
+Use the ExpoDisc to Save Time Editing White Balance in Photo and Video

 Whether shooting in RAW or JPEG, photographers using ExpoDisc to white balance their images save valuable time in photo editing software.
 When used to set a custom white balance, the ExpoDisc consistently produces excellent color in natural, artificial, and studio lighting, and it even excels in difficult mixed lighting environments.